top of page

 Thanks for the Sake of Thanks

 This is solely to express thanks—nothing more.
 Never even remotely indicate you expect or hope for a future gift.
 And definitely do not ASK.
-There should be NO calls to action – do not include a survey, a “please return this,” or a “let me know…”.
+There should be NO calls to action—do not include a survey, a “please return this,” or a “let me know…”.
 JUST thanking.

 Call Every Donor

-If you want to take your thanking to the next level, call every new donor to thank them
+If you want to take your thanking to the next level, call every new donor to thank them within 24 hours of their gift.
+Not sure what a donor thank-you call might entail?
+Here’s a quick guide:

 • Thank them.